Barriers to Effective Communication

 Both: Receiver and Sender can make the Communication Flawless if they:

 - Realize that misunderstandings are bound to occur, and be alert for all cues to this effect.

 - Listen, listen, listen, and listen again.

-Note thus, both parties separately as well as together have to work to remove the barriers and achieve the communication effectiveness.
+Note thus, both parties separately as well as together have to work to remove the barriers and achieve communication effectiveness.
 For example, a manager tries to get things done through other people.
-The management of people can be called leadership, and all of us have our own preferred leadership styles, which affect the ways in which we communicate with others, especially our staff.
+The management of people can be called leadership, and all of us have our preferred leadership styles, which affect how we communicate with others, especially our staff.

 Measures to Overcome Barriers in Communication

 Following are some of the additional measures to overcome the barriers to communication:

 - Fostering good relationship: Strong relationships must be fostered between the employer and the employee to avoid misunderstanding and accept each other’s viewpoints to remove the barriers and to facilitate proper communication in the organization.